 Info On Geese

-In this section we are going to talk about goose, offering a few descriptions, starting with the terminology of the word.
-The term Goose (along with its plural "geese") is the general English name that is used for a significant number of birds, that belong to the Anatidae, which also includes the swan (larger than the goose) and the duck (smaller than the goose).
+The term Goose (along with its plural "geese") is the general English name that is used for a significant number of birds that belong to the Anatidae, which also includes the swan (larger than the goose) and the duck (smaller than the goose).
 Looking at the origins of the word "goose" we find out that it is in fact one of the first words of the Indo-European languages and the modern names derive from the proto-Indo-European roots.

 Without any doubt, the most recognizable and prevalent goose type in all the North American continent is the Canada Goose, which can be found in just about all types of water across the continent, starting with the tundra and finishing with the Gulf Coast.
 Some small populations transformed in urban areas and nowadays have to face serious difficulties with the people.